shinnosukeono/shinnosukeono.github.io/content/post/dataclasses/index.md

 ```

-And now from one simple change I have a generic data structure that can be used in multiple places.
+And now from one simple change I have a generic data structure that can be used in multiple places, passing in the additional variables when needed, otherwise they are set to `None`.

 And data classes have one more nice trick where you can *"embed"* some calculation into the `class`.